 Backpack

-The type of backpack you need for the Everest Base Camp trek depends on whether you will hire a porter to carry your main gear.
+The type of backpack you need for the Everest Base Camp Helicopter Return Trek – 12 Days depends on whether you plan to hire a porter to carry your main gear.

 2. Footwear